-Several sampling points have been chosen off the Belgian coast where sampling of sea water, sediments and fish living on the bottom is organised 4 times a year by the oceanographic vessel, the "Belgica" (photo on the right taken from the site of the North Sea Mathematical Model Management Unit).
-Sixteen samplings are carried out in a belt of 5 to 25 km offshore from the towns Coxyde, Newport, of Ostend and Blankenberge (one point is located 37 km below directly Wenduine near
+Several sampling points have been chosen off the Belgian coast where sampling of sea water, sediments and fish living on the bottom is organised 4 times a year by the oceanographic vessel, the "Belgica" (photo on the right taken from the site of the Management Unit of the North Sea Mathematical Models - MUMM).
+Sixteen samplings are carried out in a belt of 5 to 25 km offshore from the towns of Coxyde, Newport, Ostend and Blankenberge (one point is located 37 km directly below

-Blankenberge).
-The measurements taken relate to monitoring the levels of alpha, beta and gamma emitting radioactive nuclides, as well as 40 K as far as natural radioactivity is concerned.
+Wenduine near Blankenberge).
+The measurements taken relate to monitoring the levels of alpha, beta and gamma emitting radioactive nuclides, as well as ${}^{40}$ K as far as natural radioactivity is concerned.